-- Ensure the school or club has the relevant Safeguarding Policies (including overnight stays code of conduct, photography - all of which can be found at the bottom of this page)
+- Ensure the school or club has the relevant Safeguarding Policies (including overnight stays, code of conduct and photography, all of which can be found at the bottom of this page)

 Questions you could ask include:

 - Have they got certified Safeguarding and First Aid qualifications?